pixa-pics/UraniumJS/README.md

 import UraniumJS from "uraniumjs/UraniumJS.min.js"; // In node.js only around 18kB
 import UraniumCompressJS from "uraniumjs/UraniumCompressJS.min.js"; // In node.js only around 22kB

-// UraniumJS.enrichFunctionCalls = UraniumCompressJS.enrichFunctionCalls;
+// UraniumJS.enrichFunctionCalls = UraniumCompressJS.UraniumJSEnrichFunctionCalls;
-// UraniumJS.UraniumJSDepleteFunctionCalls = UraniumCompressJS.UraniumJSDepleteFunctionCalls;;
+// UraniumJS.UraniumJSDepleteFunctionCalls = UraniumCompressJS.UraniumJSDepleteFunctionCalls;

 /* OR */